Albaric0que/hilodoble/README.md

 <li>Type in the terminal: <b>npm i react-router-dom</b> and press intro</li>
 <li>Type in the terminal: <b>npm install axios</b> and press intro</li>
 <li>Type in the terminal: <b>npm install react-bootstrap bootstrap</b> and press intro</li>
+<li>To run the front test, you will need to type in the terminal: <b>npm install --save-dev @testing-library/react</b> to install the test library</li>
 <li>Type in the terminal: <b>npm start</b> and press intro</li>